aigoncharov/reducer-class/README.md

 > You might have noticed a new import - `Immutable`.
 It's just a cool name for [DeepReadonly type](https://github.com/gcanti/typelevel-ts#deepreadonly).
 You don't have to use it.
 The example above would work just fine if used just `IReducerCatState`.
 Yet it's recommended to wrap it with `Immutable` to ensure that you never mutate it.

+> Actually it makes total sense to use `Immutable` for state of regular reducers as well to make sure you never modify state directly.

 ## In depth

 ### When we can we omit list of actions for `@Action`?